Michelob Ultra Arena: Sports

-Combat Sports
+Combat sports

-The arena hosts boxing matches, including the high-profile Amir Khan vs. Zab Judah Light welterweight title unification, match on July 23, 2011.
+The arena hosts boxing matches, including the high-profile Juan Manuel Márquez vs. Manny Pacquiao II Super featherweight title unification, match on March 15 2008.

 As of July 2018, the Mandalay Bay Events Center has held 31 Ultimate Fighting Championship (UFC) events, starting with UFC 33, and most recently, UFC Fight Night 88.
 It held the largest UFC weigh-in show in history in conjunction with International Fight Week 2012 ahead of UFC 148 welcoming 10,000 fans.
 UFC cards in Vegas have since moved to T-Mobile Arena as part of a comprehensive marketing and tenancy agreement.

 The 999th episode of WWE Raw was held at the arena on July 16, 2012, the first time the WWE performed at Mandalay Bay.

 Basketball

 Las Vegas Aces and the WNBA

 The Las Vegas Aces are the primary long-term tenant of the arena.
 The NBA and WNBA officially announced on October 17, 2017, that the San Antonio Stars would relocate from San Antonio, Texas, and would be playing at the Mandalay Bay Events Center starting in the 2018 season as the Las Vegas Aces.
 They played their first home game on May 27, 2018.
-The arena has hosted the Aces in the WNBA Finals twice, in 2022 and 2023.
-The Aces have four banners hanging from the rafters at the arena: one for the retirement of Becky Hammon's number 25, two for their WNBA championships in 2022 and 2023, and one for their 2022 Commissioner's Cup championship.
+The arena has hosted the Aces in the WNBA Finals three times, in 2022, 2023, and 2025.
+The Aces have five banners hanging from the rafters at the arena: one for the retirement of Becky Hammon's number 25, three for their WNBA championships in 2022, 2023, and 2025, and one for their 2022 Commissioner's Cup championship.

 The arena has hosted the WNBA All-Star Game and related All-Star events three times: 2019, 2021, and 2023.